linax/linax/README.md

 ### 👩‍💻 Senior Software Engineer | M.Sc. in Innovation | Tech Podcaster

 With **+12 years of experience** building scalable software and leading entrepreneurial ventures, I bridge the gap between complex engineering and strategic business growth.
-I don't just write code; I design technology ecosystems with a focus on social impact and future-forward efficiency.
+I don't just write code on backend or frontend; I design technology ecosystems with a focus on social impact and future-forward efficiency.

 ---